top of page

 This paper develops a method to empirically analyze competitive equilibrium in selection markets when firms offer differentiated products while having different cost structures and information precision.
 We apply this method to study the Italian auto insurance industry using an administrative panel dataset covering liability contracts and claims from 2010 to 2020.
 We uncover substantial differences in the precision of risk rating across firms.
 However, heterogeneity in variable costs and brand values also strongly influences market outcomes.
 Importantly, firms that suffer lower information precision tend to have lower costs.
 This means that policies that reduce heterogeneous information can have surprising consequences.
 For instance, a counterfactual information policy that moves every firm to the information frontier would generate a 3% increase in prices and a 3% decrease in consumer welfare.

-(w/ Marco Cosconati and Yi Xin)
+(w/ Marco Cosconati, Fan Wu, and Yi Xin)

 Draft available soon